RobotLocomotion/drake/drake/doc/directory_structure.rst

 Directory Structure
 *******************

-The current directory structure in Drake is organized to group functional components, limit dependencies, and prevent circular dependencies.
+The current directory structure in Drake is organized to (1) group functional components, (2) limit dependencies, and (3) prevent circular dependencies.

+.. _directory_structure_special_directories:

-Special directories
+Special Directories
 ===================

 All code that implements core functionality in Drake must adhere to the strict